 Adam Horn

-The Life Summary of Adam
+Brief Life History of Adam

 Adam Horn was born on 13 June 1778, in Pennsylvania, United States as the son of Johann Adam Horn and Susanna Gross.
 He married Anna Catherine Errett on 28 April 1801, in Hempfield Township, Westmoreland, Pennsylvania, United States.
 They were the parents of at least 2 sons and 4 daughters.
-He died on 12 February 1861, in his hometown, at the age of 82, and was buried in Errett Cemetery, Hempfield Township, Westmoreland, Pennsylvania, United States.
+He died on 12 February 1861, in his hometown, at the age of 82, and was buried in Errett Cemetery, Westmoreland, Pennsylvania, United States.

 Photos and Memories (0)